 - No High Fructose Corn Syrup

-UNBLEACHED ENRICHED WHEAT FLOUR [FLOUR, MALTED BARLEY FLOUR, REDUCED IRON, NIACIN, THIAMIN MONONITRATE (VITAMIN B1), RIBOFLAVIN (VITAMIN B2), FOLIC ACID], WATER, RAISINS, SUGAR, WHEAT GLUTEN, SOYBEAN OIL, YEAST, VEGETABLE OIL (PALM, PALM KERNEL), POTATO FLOUR, SALT, CINNAMON, BROWN SUGAR, WHOLE WHEAT FLOUR, DATEM, MONOGLYCERIDES, CORN CEREAL, CORN SYRUP, CALCIUM PROPIONATE (PRESERVATIVE), CARAMEL COLOR, NATURAL FLAVOR, WHEAT STARCH, SOY LECITHIN, CANOLA OIL, GUAR GUM, XANTHAN GUM, WHEY, SOY FLOUR, NONFAT MILK.
+UNBLEACHED ENRICHED WHEAT FLOUR [FLOUR, MALTED BARLEY FLOUR, REDUCED IRON, NIACIN, THIAMIN MONONITRATE (VITAMIN B1), RIBOFLAVIN (VITAMIN B2), FOLIC ACID], WATER, RAISINS, SUGAR, SOYBEAN OIL, WHEAT GLUTEN, YEAST, CINNAMON, SALT, MONOGLYCERIDES, CALCIUM PROPIONATE (PRESERVATIVE), NATURAL FLAVOR, DATEM, SOY LECITHIN, SOY, WHEY (MILK), CALCIUM SULFATE.

 This defines what a single serving is for the product.
 All of the remaining information in the Nutrition Facts Panel (calories and nutrients) is based on the serving size.
 If you eat more than one serving, you're also getting more of the other items on the label.
 This is especially important to consider when you're counting calories or watching fat intake.

 This is the number of calories in a single serving.
 If you eat more than one serving, you're eating more calories.
 Calories represent the energy we get from food.
 We need a certain amount every day, but eating more than your body needs in a day can result in weight gain.